6MA-606/Zyos/README.md

 })
 ```

-You can config the default headers, default method, default token, and default token getter in the default config.
-The default config will be used if the options are not set in the request.
+You can define default headers, the default method, and token options.
+These will be applied if specific settings are not provided in the request.